-Experts Say The U.S. Needs A National Shutdown Now — But Differ On What Comes Next
+Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next

 Moreover, adds Jha, "you're still going to have to deal with the fallout of all the people who got very sick and ended up overwhelming the health care system.
 Many of them will end up dying because of that delay."

-So far 13 states have enacted the strictest combination of restrictions — closures of all non-essential business as well as a prohibition on all gatherings — according to an analysis by the Kaiser Family Foundation.
+So far 13 states have enacted the strictest combination of restrictions — closures of all nonessential business as well as a prohibition on all gatherings — according to an analysis by the Kaiser Family Foundation.

-But many other states have opted for measures that are weaker — for instance, declining to shut businesses, and limiting their prohibitions on gatherings to groups of more than 10 or even 50 people.
-Seven states have no state-wide limitations whatsoever on either gatherings or business operations other than restaurants.
-These states are Arizona, Arkansas, Florida, Georgia, Minnesota, and North Dakota and Utah.
+Many other states have opted for measures that are weaker — for instance, declining to shut businesses, and limiting their prohibitions on gatherings to groups of more than 10 or even 50 people.
+Some states have no statewide limitations whatsoever on either gatherings or business operations other than restaurants.
+These states include Arizona, Arkansas, Florida, Georgia, North Dakota and Utah.

-In several of them the number of people with positive tests for the coronavirus is relatively low: no more than several hundred, compared to the tens of thousands now infected in New York.
+In several of them, the number of people with positive tests for the coronavirus is relatively low: no more than several hundred, compared with the tens of thousands now infected in New York.

-Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a key leader of the administration's COVID-19 response said, in an interview with NPR Thursday, that a "uniform" nationwide shutdown is not warranted because of the variation in rates of infection across states.
+Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a key leader of the administration's COVID-19 response, said, in an interview with NPR on Thursday, that a "uniform" nationwide shutdown is not warranted because of the variation in rates of infection across states.

 "I mean, obviously, you always keep an open mind that you might have to revert to something like that," said Fauci.
 "But there are regions of the country where rather than shut down, we should be doing ... containment."

 Fauci then described a strategy of seeking out and identifying people with symptoms, testing them, isolating those who have the virus and tracing their contacts.
-Later Thursday, Trump released a letter to U.S. governors stating that his administration would soon be issuing guidelines to determine which states could ease up on social distancing and follow such a containment approach.
+Later Thursday, President Trump released a letter to U.S. governors stating that his administration would soon be issuing guidelines to determine which states could ease up on social distancing and follow such a containment approach.

 This is also essentially the strategy that many public health experts hope the U.S. can ultimately pivot to in areas where the number of infections is low.

-But Jha and others maintain that right now the U.S. lacks the testing capacity to do containment this way.
-In fact, says Jha, the U.S. is still so behind on testing that it's impossible to know if a low number of official cases in a particular city or state isn't actually masking a brewing hotspot.
+But Jha and others maintain that right now, the U.S. lacks the testing capacity to do containment this way.
+In fact, says Jha, the U.S. is still so behind on testing that it's impossible to know whether a low number of official cases in a particular city or state isn't actually masking a brewing hotspot.

-In the interview with NPR Fauci conceded that, "To be honest, we don't have all that data now uniformly throughout the country to make those determinations."
+In the interview with NPR Fauci conceded that, "to be honest, we don't have all that data now uniformly throughout the country to make those determinations."

 In the meantime, health experts such as Jha argue that even places with low numbers of confirmed coronavirus cases should operate on the assumption that there may be a substantial amount of transmission in their midst that is going undetected.